justindr21/justindr21/README.md

-GAHH (please do not spook me again by visiting my github .-.)

 Its me Justin.

 I am still learning about what I need to learn and I feel like that cannot stop